CSUMB-SCD/problem_solvent/README.md

 * Meya Gorbea: Worked on the front end displaying messages and the user count/list.

-* Manual Gonzalez: Researched Django Channels
+* Manuel Gonzalez: Researched Django Channels

 ## Our Strategy
 We have a Cloud9 workspace, so we can easily work on something and avoid merge conflicts.
 We also split up the tasks into backend, frontend, and deployment.